Hausa people: History

 Muhammad Rumfa was the Sultan of the Sultanate of Kano, located in modern-day Kano State, Northern Nigeria.
 He reigned from 1463 until 1499.
 Among Rumfa's accomplishments were extending the city walls, building a large palace, the Gidan Rumfa, promoting slaves to governmental positions and establishing the great Kurmi Market, which is still in use today.
 It was once used as an international market where North African goods were exchanged for domestic goods through trans-Saharan trade.
-Muhammad Rumfa was also responsible for much of the Islamisation of Kano, as he the general population to convert.
+Muhammad Rumfa was also responsible for much of the Islamisation of Kano, as he got the general population to convert.